This lemon cardamom courgette cake will make a great summer dessert especially when served with some ice cream and summer berries.

 Although most of the branches have been trimmed by a rather enthusiastic Freddy, the bottom two are just perfect for the girls swings.
 And they spend a loooooooot of time on these.
 Which means that I also spend a lot of time pushing them in my rather craftily devise synchronised way.
 People, I rock when it comes to swing pushing strategies and no, I don’t need a life for being chuffed about it.

 What is also great is that afterwards the girls tumble off the swings straight into the courgette patch to collect the day’s offering.
-Then it is a simple choice between roasted courgettes in a salad, spiced courgette soup or this lemon and cardamom courgette cake.
+Then it is a simple choice between roasted courgette in a salad, spiced courgette soup or this lemon and cardamom courgette cake.
 Difficult decisions.

 Remember a little while back I gave you a full review of this multifunctional space saving cooker with over 45 programmes including slow cooking, steaming, cooking grains and frying.
 Well today’s courgette cake recipe is all about the baking function which was straightforward and easy.
 I added in the cake batter, set the timer and walked away and came back later to a perfectly baked cake.
 I can’t wait to test out baking pizzas and cheesecakes in it.
 Do pop over to the Multicooker Redmond website and get yourself one in time for some summer baking.

 Here is my easy Lemon Cardamom Courgette Cake and please do let me know what variation you have in yours.
+Also if you are looking for more cake recipes then why not check out this kale cake and this vegan vanilla cake from Veggie Desserts.

 This is the second recipe in my pantry staple spotlight on courgettes.
 Please be sure to check the other recipes out.